DanielG19/Estimation/README.md

 2.- Implement a rate gyro attitude integration shceme in UpdateFromIMU().

-Dead Reckoning is suceptible to drift, therefore a quaterninan approach is done by using the "IntegratedBodyRate" to get the estimation from time(i) to time (j)
+Dead Reckoning is suceptible to drift, therefore a quaterninon approach is done by using the "IntegratedBodyRate" to get the estimation from time(i) to time (j)

 ![image](https://user-images.githubusercontent.com/29236973/141078023-4e70dcab-1ec0-446a-ad14-1e2ebabd82a2.png)